daw42/glslcookbook/README.md

 =========================================================

-The example code from the [OpenGL Shading Language Cookbook][cookbook], by David Wolff.
+The example code from the [OpenGL Shading Language Cookbook][cookbook], by David Wolff and published by Packt Publishing, 2013 (ISBN: 9781782167020).

+**NEW**:
+ * Most examples now run on MacOS!
+ * CMake build now uses package config files when finding GLM and GLFW.
+This should make for a more streamlined configuration.
+Use `CMAKE_PREFIX_PATH` to point CMake to your installs.
+ * Examples now properly support high-density displays.

 Requirements
 -------------
 To compile these examples, you'll need the following:

 * The [GLM Mathematics Library][GLM] version 0.9.6 or later.
-Note that versions prior to 0.9.6 will not work properly because of a switch from degrees to radians.
+Note that versions prior to 0.9.6 may not work properly because of a switch from degrees to radians.
 GLM 0.9.5 will work, but you'll need to add `#define GLM_FORCE_RADIANS` prior to including the glm header files.
-* The [GLFW][] library version 3.0 or later.
+* [GLFW][] version 3.0 or later.

 Compiling the examples
 ----------------------